750-5970: Code Compliance

 If the answer to any of the above questions is yes, then the vehicle is considered a junked motor vehicle and residents will be given 10 days to restore or remove the vehicle.

-For vehicles located in the public right-of-way or on public property, contact the Waco Police Department at (254) 750-7500.
+For vehicles located in the street, public right-of-way or on public property, contact the Waco Police Department at (254) 750-7500.

 Section 16-96 of the City of Waco Code of Ordinances simply states that "No person may throw or deposit litter or junk on occupied, unoccupied or vacant privately owned property within the city."
 "No person may accumulate or allow to accumulate litter, junk, rubbish or garbage on occupied, unoccupied or vacant privately owned property within the city."